EdS in School Psychology (MEd/EdS)

 School Psychology Online Information Session

 Log in to discuss our EdS program in School Psychology with Enrollment Advisor Thomas Ott and students Nicole Billins & Marian Gandy!
 RSVP

-The M.Ed./Ed.S. dual-degree program in School Psychology prepares students to become an integral part of educating children and supporting parents and staff in schools as school psychologists.
+The MEd/EdS dual-degree program in School Psychology prepares students to become an integral part of educating children and supporting parents and staff in schools as school psychologists.
 The program of study is a nationally approved program aligned with the National Association of School Psychologists (NASP) domains and Illinois State Board of Education (ISBE) School Psychology Standards.
-Graduates of the Ed.S. program will also be eligible to take the Nationally Certified School Psychologist (NCSP) exam to become certified as a school psychologist in at least 19 other states and will have a working knowledge of NASP training standards.
+Graduates of the EdS program will also have a working knowledge of the NASP training standards and will be eligible to become Nationally Certified School Psychologists (NCSPs).

-The School Psychology Program Distinguished Alumnus/a Award is given for outstanding contributions to the profession and the school.
-It is presented annually at the Loyola School of Education’s Fall Alumni Reception.
+The School Psychology Program Distinguished Alumnus/a Award is awarded for outstanding contributions to the profession and the school.
+It is presented annually at the School of Education’s Fall Alumni Reception.